 Massachusetts has tossed around online sports betting proposals at the state legislative level for the past few years without much success.
 Now, with the House of Representatives and Senate each passing their own sports betting bill in the past year, a conference committee has been formed to get approved legislation to Gov. Charlie Baker as soon as possible.

-Overall, both online gaming bills now under consideration in Massachusetts would give sports bettors in the Bay State a nice selection of top-line sportsbooks and betting options.
+Overall, both online gaming bills would give sports bettors in the Bay State a nice selection of top-line sportsbooks and betting options.
 Mobile and online sports betting would be untethered, although casinos and tracks would be eligible for a limited number of mobile skins which could be operated in agreement with mobile licensees.

-The House proposal (H.3993) would specifically allow untethered mobile sports betting statewide, with mobile options for the state’s three casinos as well racetracks and/or simulcast facilities licensed for in-person sports betting.
+The House bill would allow untethered mobile sports betting statewide, with mobile options for the state’s three casinos as well racetracks and/or simulcast facilities licensed for in-person sports betting.
 Here’s how the bill would work:

 - Licensing fees would be $5 million, renewable at $5 million after five years.

 - Temporary licenses, good for a year, would cost $1 million.
 That $1 million would be credited toward a five-year license if granted.

 The Senate bill would allow nine mobile sports betting operators to be licensed, with three licenses going to Massachusetts’ three current casinos (Encore Boston Harbor, Plainridge Park Casino, and MGM Springfield).
 Here’s how that bill would work: